rp729/07-Network-Programming/osi-layer-3/routing-protocols.md

 Each routing protocol defines the metric\(s\) used to calculate weights.

 Weights are calculated individually on each router for each known network.
 The weight for the exact same network may be different on different routers.

 Static routes may also be set, with arbitrary weights, by a network administrator.

 The “best” weight is used by a router to decide where to send the packet.
 Weights are usually represented as an integer, and the lowest number is considered best.

+Routers have routing tables that map a NETWORK, WEIGHT, and the NEXT HOP ADDRESS

+Routing tables are populated by the information exchanges dictated by the specific routing protocol being used on that router and it's neighbors

+* Neighbors advertise what NETWORKS they know about, and their WEIGHTS
+* The NEXT HOP will either be the IP of the router that advertised the best path to a destination, OR it will be the locally connected network